7 Best Day Trips from Madrid, Spain

 The rest of your day trip to El Escorial will take you away from the village.
 Travel to the nearby Bosque de La Herreria.
 The woods are near the village and include beautiful walking paths under canopies of oak, ash, and chestnut trees.

-Just a few minutes from El Escorial stands the Valley of the Fallen, a controversial monument to those that died during the Spanish civil war.
+Just a few minutes from El Escorial stands the Valley of the Fallen, a controversial monument to those who died during the Spanish Civil War.
+The monument includes an underground basilica and a tall granite cross that stands above the surrounding hillside.

-Over the years, residents have talked about closing the monument or turning it into a museum.
-For now, it’s part of your day trip.
-Explore the sprawling monument before traveling back to the village to grab dinner from one of the quaint little restaurants.
+Over the years, residents have talked about closing the Valley of the Fallen or turning it into a museum.
+Explore the sprawling monument before traveling back to the village to grab dinner from one of its quaint restaurants.

 How to get to El Escorial